Walan-ben/Better-RK-forum/README.md

 * display a new posts icons on the forum index.
 * buttons to use additional tags in posts edition (spoiler, char, center,...) (inspired by a script from jdOrandin)

-*New in v0.8:* Each feature can be enabled or disabled individually from the extension options.
+Each feature can be enabled or disabled individually from the extension options.

+*New in v0.9 :* Each filter (whitelist, blacklist, ignore) can be applied by default at page load if the user wishes (configurable in the extension options).

 ## Usage